provide-io/terraform-provider-pyvider/docs/examples/function/lens_jq/advanced/README.md

-# Resource: private_state_verifier - cicd_testing Example
+# Function: lens_jq - advanced Example

-This directory contains a complete, executable Terraform example demonstrating the `private_state_verifier` resource.
+This directory contains a complete, executable Terraform example demonstrating the `lens_jq` function.

 ## What This Example Does

-CI/CD pipeline integration examples for private state verification
+JQ transformation function examples

 ## How to Run